The Strangest Tradition in Every U.S. State

 Maryland: Lemon sticks

 The lemon stick treat is a Maryland staple dating back more than 100 years.
 Every year at Baltimore’s spring festival, people give out lemon halves with peppermint sticks shoved in the center as an edible straw.
 Apparently, it is a sweet and tangy treat that can’t be beat.
-Every state has one food you have to try.

 Massachusetts: Allston Christmas